 HEAD ON… It all adds upMarch 20th, 2017

 As a mathematician myself, I believe that a solid understanding and appreciation of the subject has a phenomenally positive effect on many areas of children’s lives.

-Perseverance, determination, self-confidence and intellectual rigour are just a few of the personality traits a mathematician will develop at Monmouth School for Boys.
+Perseverance, determination, self-confidence and intellectual rigour are just a few of the personality traits a mathematician will develop at Monmouth School.

 The well-documented link between music and maths, for example, also highlights how the language of arithmetic and the rules of logic can propel creativity to new levels.

 For these reasons, maths is the largest single subject department at the school with eight specialist teachers who produce a significant part of its teaching materials.